techidaily/site-facebook/source/_posts/1719150171652-fb-status-active-or-offline-discover-and-track.md

  While Downdetector and similar sites are a reliable source for Facebook (and other) outages, it's a good idea to supplement what you find there with other data.
 Twitter is one of the best places to find up-to-the-minute information about pretty much anything, including website outages.

- Head to[Twitter's search page](https://twitter.com/explore) and run a search for "Facebook down" or "Facebook outage."
+ Head to [Twitter's search page](https://twitter.com/explore) and run a search for "Facebook down" or "Facebook outage."
 If Facebook is having an issue, you'll likely see loads of tweets complaining about it.
-You can also look at[Facebook's official Twitter profile](https://twitter.com/facebook) , which should post updates in the case of extended outages.
+You can also look at [Facebook's official Twitter profile](https://twitter.com/facebook) , which should post updates in the case of extended outages.

 ![Twitter Facebook Down](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/Twitter-Facebook-Down.png)